1997–98 Miami Heat season

 The 1997–98 Miami Heat season was the tenth season for the Miami Heat in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Heat signed free agents Eric Murdock, three-point specialist Terry Mills, Todd Day, and acquired Duane Causwell from the Sacramento Kings.
 However, after only playing just five games for the Heat, Day was released to free agency after criticizing how head coach Pat Riley ran the team.